Instant Pot Carrots (No Added Sugar)

 Instructions

-- Cook: Lock on the lid and make sure the valve is set to seal.
+- Lock on the lid and make sure the valve is set to seal.
 Set the cook time to 2 minutes on high pressure.

-- Serve: Add the drained carrots to a serving dish and pour over the melted ghee or coconut oil.
+- Add the drained carrots to a serving dish and pour over the melted ghee or coconut oil.
 Toss with the thyme and serve hot or at room temperature.

 Notes